Designated Primary Stroke Center

 South Pointe Hospital has been designated as a Primary Stroke Center by The Joint Commission.
 This Gold Seal of Approval ™ signifies that South Pointe Hospital’s stroke program has been evaluated and meets stringent national guidelines for advanced stroke care.
 As a certified Stroke Center, South Pointe Hospital is held to the highest standards in the areas of consistency, quality and patient safety, which means the highest level of care for your family.

-South Pointe Hospital is one of seven Cleveland Clinic locations to have earned certification as a Primary Stroke Center from the Joint Commission.
+South Pointe Hospital is one of 11 Cleveland Clinic locations to have earned certification as a Primary Stroke Center from the Joint Commission.

 In addition, South Pointe Hospital offers some of the most comprehensive stroke care in the region.
 Using state-of-the-art technology and the latest in innovative treatment options, our specialists are skilled in diagnosing and treating patients quickly – significantly improving your health situation and recovery time.

 At South Pointe Hospital you will receive superior stroke care 24 hours a day, 365 days a year.